hmjatt/Battleship/README.md

 <!-- ![This is an image]() -->

 This project is created to practice Test Driven Development(TDD) in JavaScript by creating a Battleship game using Jest(JS Testing Framework).
-Babel and Webpack are also used in this project :milky_way: Feel free to reach me at [Twitter](https://twitter.com/hmjatt/) :wave:
+Babel and Webpack are also used in this project :milky_way: Feel free to reach me at [Twitter](https://twitter.com/hmjatt/) :flying_disc:

 <!-- [Live Preview](https://hmjatt.github.io/Battleship/) -->